Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Knowledge

+The relevant atmospheric neutrino experiments are Super-Kamiokande~\cite{Fukuda:1998mi} (SK) and IceCube~\cite{Aartsen:2014yll} (both running) as well as future specialised facilities such as INO~\cite{Kumar:2017sdq}, ORCA~\cite{Katz:2014tta} and PINGU~\cite{Aartsen:2014oha}.
+The advantage of atmospheric neutrinos experiments to probe many baselines simultaneously, is partially compensated by the more considerable uncertainties in baseline and energy reconstruction and limited $\nu/\bar\nu$ separation.
+The HK experiment may also offer critical MO insight via atmospheric neutrinos.

-Despite their different MO sensitivity potential and time schedules (discussed in the end), it is worth highlighting the complementarity of each techniques as a function of the most important neutrino oscillation unknowns today.
-In terms of \Ta, the dependence is limited by the so called \emph{octant ambiguity}\footnote{This implies the approximate degeneracy of oscillation probabilities for the cases between $\theta_{23}$ and $(\pi/4-\theta_{23})$.}~\cite{Fogli:1996pv}.
-The MO sensitivity of atmospheric experiments is heavily dependent on this ambiguity solution while \Bs\ exhibit a smaller dependence.
-JUNO is totally independent; a unique asset.
-In terms of the unknown \dCP, its role in atmospheric and \Bs's inverts, while JUNO remains again uniquely independent.
-This way, the MO sensitivity dependence on \dCP\ is less important for atmospherics (i.e. washed out) but \Bs\ are largely handicapped by the degenerate phase-space competition to resolve simultaneously both \dCP\ and MO.
-In brief, while the MO sensitivity of ORCA/PINGU swings from 3$\sigma$ to about 5$\sigma$ based on the value of \Ta, \BIIs sensitivities are effectively blinded to MO for more than half of the \dCP\ phase-space.
-DUNE though has the unique ability to resolved MO, also via matter effects only, regardless of \dCP.
-Although not playing an explicit role, the constraint on \Tr, from reactor experiments (Daya Bay~\cite{Adey:2018zwh},Double Chooz~\cite{DoubleChooz:2019qbj} and RENO~\cite{Bak:2018ydk}), is critical for the MO (and \dCP) quest for both JUNO and \Bs\ experiments.
+Despite their different MO sensitivity potential and time schedules (discussed in the end), it is worth highlighting each technique's complementarity as a function of the relevant neutrino oscillation unknowns.
+The MO sensitivity of atmospheric experiments depends heavily on the so called $\theta_{23}$ \emph{octant ambiguity} \footnote{This implies the approximate degeneracy of oscillation probabilities for the cases between $\theta_{23}$ and $(\pi/4-\theta_{23})$.}~\cite{Fogli:1996pv}, while \Bs\ experiments exhibit a smaller dependence.
+JUNO is, however, independent, a unique asset.
+Regarding the unknown \dCP, its role in atmospheric and \Bs's inverts, while JUNO remains uniquely independent.
+This way, the MO sensitivity dependence on \dCP\ is less important for atmospheric neutrinos (i.e. washed out), but \BIIs\ are to a great extent handicapped by the degenerate phase-space competition to resolve both \dCP\ and MO simultaneously.
+In brief, the MO sensitivity interval of ORCA/PINGU swings about the 3$\sigma$ to 5$\sigma$, depending on the value of \Ta\, and \BIIs\ sensitivities are effectively blinded to MO for more than half of the \dCP\ phase-space.
+However, DUNE has the unique ability to resolve MO, also via matter effects, regardless of \dCP.
+Although not playing an explicit role, the constraint on \Tr, from reactor experiments (i.e. Daya Bay~\cite{Adey:2018zwh}, Double Chooz~\cite{DoubleChooz:2019qbj} and RENO~\cite{Bak:2018ydk}), is critical for the MO (and \dCP) quest for JUNO and \Bs\ experiments.